openhearted99/openhearted99.github.io/_posts/2021-07-22-my-science.md

   - Personal
   - Research
 ---
-Here's are a few short summaries of the Projects I've worked on.
+Here's are a few short summaries of the projects I've worked on.
 # High-Redshift Galaxy Surveys
+Work resutls were eventually utilized in a [paper published in ApJL][paper1].

 # AGN Evolution
+The final investigation was published as a [paper in ApJL][paper2].

 # Cosmological Simulation and Galaxy Evolution

-UNDER CONSTRUCTION.
+The research was summarized in a [AAS Research Note][RN1].

-For now, here's my [CV][cv].
+Here's my [CV][cv].

 [paper1]: https://doi.org/10.3847/2041-8213/ab5b9f